 Crowns and Gowns

-“Miss North Carolina: Celebrating 75 Years of Memories,” an exhibit at the N.C.
-Museum of History, shows off pageant finery.
+“Miss North Carolina: Celebrating 75 Years of Memories,” a past exhibit at the N.C.
+Museum of History, showed off pageant finery.

 The crown is the most recognized symbol of the Miss North Carolina organization.
 It began as a ring of garland, and cardboard sufficed during war years.
 Today the crown is made of rhinestones and silver metal in a Cartier key design.
 The four points represent: scholarship, success, style, and service.